LoonyLynx/TicTacToe-Reinforcement-Learning/README.md

 This weight is altered based on the outcome of the game.
 Winnning moves gain weight hrough addition, while for moves that lead to losing or a tie weight is subtracted.
 The weights are taken into consideration within the random selection.
 Winning moves have a higher probability.
-After any amount of game repititions the dictioonary is saved as a JSON file.
+After any amount of game repititions the dictionary is saved as a JSON file.
-The amount of wins, Ties and Losses is outputted.
+The amount of wins, ties and losses is outputted.
 The oppenent is a random player.
 To prove the code is learning, a second program, in which all moves are choosen randomly, is used as comparison.